X99 Inverness–Thurso

 The X99 is an express bus service operated by Stagecoach Highlands.
 It is the fastest public transport connection between Inverness and Caithness.
-The route runs from Inverness to Thurso via Wick, Helmsdale, Brora, Golspie, and Dornoch.
+The route runs from Inverness to Thurso via Wick, Helmsdale, Brora, Golspie, and Dornoch, with at least one service per day extending to Scrabster to meet the ferry to Stromness.

 History

 In 2019, the timetable was revised to introduce a comfort break at Dornoch.

 During the first COVID-19 lockdown in 2020, passenger numbers fell by over 80%.

 Controversy

-New coaches, introduced in 2018, were criticised for alleged accessibility issues.
+New Plaxton interdeck coaches, introduced in 2018, were criticised for alleged accessibility issues.
 Only three seats and space for one wheelchair user was provided at ground level, with all other passengers having to climb a set of stairs to reach their seat.
 The coaches were also criticised due to the toilet only being accessible via a steep staircase.
 In response, Stagecoach stated that the coaches met Disability Discrimination Act standards.
 The company stated that introducing the new coaches allowed them to increase the capacity of the service.

 In 2020, the buses were replaced with Volvo B13 coaches.